jbeno/llm-party-chat/README.md

 python moderator.py --hide-messages
 ```

 Now prompt the models to engage in dialog.
-Give it time, it tends to be rought at first, with longer chunked responses.
-But at some point, they will start acknowledging each other, replying to each other, and building on each other's ideas.
-But good luck trying to control them or get them to pause!
+Give it time, it tends to be rough at first, with longer chunked responses.
+But at some point, they will start acknowledging each other, replying to each other, and building on each other's ideas -- but good luck trying to control them or get them to pause!

 ## Component Details